rupeshtr78/reverse-proxy/README.md

 # Reverse Proxy Server

 This repository contains a reverse proxy server implementation built with Go.
-The server supports HTTP and HTTPS protocols and allows route configuration through a YAML file.
-It also includes Docker support for containerized deployment.
+The server supports HTTP and HTTPS protocols and allows multiple route configuration through a YAML file.
+Each route runs on seperate go routine allowing port based routing.It also includes Docker support for containerized deployment.

 ## Table of Contents